ate47/t8-atian-menu/README.md

 - `2448966512` - Error plus operation, string too long (max 8192)
 - `2873910834` - string with len < 3 with ConvertToString
 - `3042707823` - unencrypted string with ConvertToString
+- `483405794` - Unexpected string type in stringtable
+- `3654063291` - ScrEvent map is full, unable to register new event
 - `647662103` - can't be converted to const string (only string,int,float,vector)
 - `Whiskey 110 Late tiger` - accessing array like a struct (or not)
 - `kilo 45 gold dove` - usage of unset local var